How to download videos from Safari on iPhone and iPad

 Another method to save a video file using Safari on iOS

 As mentioned earlier, not all websites offer a download button.
-But for a video, you will see a play button, and tapping it starts playing the video inside Safari.
-So, if you find yourself on such a website, play the video and then follow these steps:
+However, if a video is available, you’ll see a play button, and tapping it will start the video inside Safari.
+If you find yourself on such a website, play the video and then follow these steps.

-1) On the Safari video player, tap the Picture in Picture button, which will detach the video and put it inside a small floating window.
-It won’t work if you tap the Picture in Picture button directly on the web page video player, like that on Vimeo.
+1) On the Safari video player, tap the Picture in Picture button, which will detach the video and place it in a small floating window.
+This won’t work if you tap the Picture in Picture button directly on the web page’s video player, such as on Vimeo.

-2) Tap the share button from the video player screen.
+2) Tap the share button on the video player screen.

 3) Pick Save to Files > select iCloud or On My iPhone > Save.